tldr-pages/tldr/pages/common/vgrep.md

 # vgrep

-> A user friendly pager for grep
+> A user friendly pager for grep.
 > See also: `ugrep`, `rg`.
 > More information: <https://github.com/vrothberg/vgrep>.